 - Some enactments permit certain entities that would otherwise be required to prepare financial statements in accordance with GAAP to apply a "non-GAAP standard" issued by the XRB.
 In order to do so, an entity must not be a "specified not-for-profit entity".
-Standard XRB A2 Meaning of Specified Statutory Size Thresholds defines a "specified not-for-profit entity" as an entity whose total operating payments for each of the two preceding accounting periods are \$125,000 or more. - "Non-GAAP standard" is defined in section 5 of the Financial Reporting Act 2013 and means a financial reporting standard issued by the XRB that is stated in the standard to be a "non-GAAP standard".
-All the "non-GAAP standards" issued by the XRB are cash-based standards. - 22 Legislation that allow entities to apply "non-GAAP standards" issued by the XRB include: - Certain public sector entities under the Burial and Cremation Act 1964, the Maori Purposes Fund Act 1934-35, the Patriotic and Canteen Funds Act 1947, the Reserves Act 1977 and the Reserves and Other Lands Disposal Act 1995; and - Registered charitable entities, friendly societies and other entities under the Charities Act 2005, the Friendly Societies and Credit Unions Act 1982, the Te Ture Whenua Maori Act 1993 and the Agricultural and Pastoral Societies Act 1908.
+Standard XRB A2 Meaning of Specified Statutory Size Thresholds defines a "specified not-for-profit entity" as an entity whose total operating payments for each of the two preceding accounting periods are \$125,000 or more.
+For the purpose of applying the legislative size threshold, where an entity has controlled entities, total operating payments means the combined operating payments of the entity and all its controlled entities. - 21 "Non-GAAP standard" is defined in section 5 of the Financial Reporting Act 2013 and means a financial reporting standard issued by the XRB that is stated in the standard to be a "non-GAAP standard".
+All the "non-GAAP standards" issued by the XRB are cash-based standards. - 22 Legislation that allow entities to apply "non-GAAP standards" issued by the XRB include: - Certain public sector entities under the Burial and Cremation Act 1964, the Maori Purposes Fund Act 1934-35, the Patriotic and Canteen Funds Act 1947, the Reserves Act 1977 and the Reserves and Other Lands Disposal Act 1995; and - Registered charitable entities, friendly societies and other entities under the Charities Act 2005, the Friendly Societies and Credit Unions Act 1982 and the Agricultural and Pastoral Societies Act 1908.